hannahblair/WoogaEntry/README.md

 # WoogaEntry
 Early stage of a puzzle game to avoid the aliens and collect all the crystals.
 My first full Unity game - still learning, but this was so rewarding!
+If files are missing, please let me know.

 Entry as part of Wooga's fantastic expedition to UNITE in Amsterdam.